About Stephen M. Jackel

 This is one attorney who extends the same compassionate concern with which he represents clients to the New York community at large.
 He is a strong believer in every lawyer’s obligation to help those in need.
 As a board member of the Coalition of Concerned Legal Professionals, he volunteers his time to an organization that coordinates services for people who desperately need help with legal problems, but cannot afford it.

-Additionally, he assists with raising money for the Children’s Education Fund, which pays for schooling and medical care for impoverished children in Vietnam.
+Additionally, he assists with raising money for the Children’s Education Foundation – Vietnam, which pays for schooling and medical care for impoverished children in Vietnam.

 Stephen is a long-time cycling aficionado.
 Consistent with the leadership ability he’s displayed in his professional endeavors, he’s been the president, treasurer and leadership training coordinator for the Five Borough Bicycle Club.
 He’s also a voracious reader, and when he’s not protecting clients or others who are grateful for his help, you’ll probably find him with a good book.